 POTUS is pronounced as POE-tus, using a long o sound.

 POTUS Usage Examples

-Review a few examples of POTUS used in sentences and questions.
+Review a few examples of POTUS meaning used in sentences and questions.

 Formed in the same manner as POTUS, the acronym FLOTUS combines the first letter of each word in the phrase “First Lady of the United States.”
 This acronym is used to refer to the wife of the current President of the United States.